 Waterproofing is a technical procedure and should be carried out by a licensed and insured expert.
 A qualified service will be able to repair and restore many aspects of the shower with exclusive products, tools and procedures, which offer superior water-resistance to store-bought products.

-Most services are also backed with a 12 year written product guarantee.
+Most services are also backed with a guarantee.

 Tired of asking, “Should I waterproof my whole bathroom?”
 Get the answers you need with a free consultation from Shower Sealed.
 Call 1300 519 133 to book your appointment today!